textpattern/textpattern.github.io/themes/creating-and-using-admin-side-themes.md

 * Hive (Flat Neutral)
 * Classic

-To change the admin-side theme, go to the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel), and within the **Admin** section select the theme you want from the 'Admin-side theme' control.
+To change the admin-side theme, go to the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel), and within the **Admin** section select the theme you want from the 'Admin-side theme' control.

 Administrators can also allow account holders to choose their own admin-side theme on an individual basis, which is done by installing the [smd_admin_themes](https://github.com/Bloke/smd_admin_themes) plugin.